-Public Act 232 of 1987 amended the Michigan Vehicle Code to increase certain drivers' license fees and to establish fees for various road tests that are administered in order to obtain a vehicle operator's license.
-Of the revenues generated from the increases in fees, \$100,000 must be used for the "attraction, enhancement, or completion of ethanol-producing facilities which use Michigan corn in the production of their product".
+Public Act 232 of 1987 amended the Michigan Vehicle Code to increase certain drivers' license fees and to establish fees for various road tests that are taken in order to obtain a vehicle operator's license.
+Of the revenues generated from the fee increases, \$100,000 must be used for the "attraction, enhancement, or completion of ethanol-producing facilities which use Michigan corn in the production of their product".
 Ethanol, or ethyl alcohol, is distilled from the fermentation products of grain, such as corn.
 Farmers have looked to such ventures as ethanol production in order to develop new markets for corn and other grains.
-As of 1988, reportedly there were 55 ethanolproducing plants in 20 states, including one plant operating in Michigan.
-That plant, located in Palmer in Jackson County, now is out of operation as are three other plants, located in Litchfield, Bronson, and Alma, which had ceased operations prior to the closure of the Jackson County plant.
+As of 1988, reportedly there were 55 ethanol-producing plants in 20 states, including one plant operating in Michigan.
+That plant, located in Palmer in Jackson County, now is out of operation as are three other plants, located in Litchfield, Bronson, and Alma, which had ceased operations before the Jackson County plant closed.
 Despite this situation, funding for corn research remains in the State's General Fund.
-Some people believe that research should continue in development of corn-derived products, including those related to transportation purposes.
+Some people believe that research should continue in the development of corn-derived products, including those related to transportation purposes.